Do you walk your dog around your neighborhood or take strolls after dinner to stretch your legs?

 According to the Governors Highway Safety Association report, most fatal crashes take place after dark, and those nighttime fatalities are rising much faster (+45%) than deaths in the daytime (+11%).

-And yes – the population of the U.S. is also rising – leading to more pedestrians and more cars and an increasing likelihood of accidents.
+And yes – the population of the U.S. is also rising – leading to more pedestrians and more cars and an increased likelihood of accidents.

 What can drivers do to avoid these deadly occurrences?
 Several things: